MS in Human Performance

 - Research Methods in Exercise Science (EXSC 525)

 - Performance Nutrition for the Physically Active (HLTH 645)

 Teaching and Research Labs

-Utilize the Human Performance Laboratory and the Center for the Analysis of Human Movement Laboratory which provide over 5000 and 3500 square feet respectively of workspace with state-of-the-art equipment.
+Utilize the Human Performance Laboratory and the Center for the Analysis of Human Movement Laboratory that house over 5,000 and 3,500 square feet respectively of workspace with state-of-the-art equipment.

 In addition, you will have access to the Functional Assessment Laboratory which is outfitted with a variety of functional assessment, strength training, and agility equipment housed within an additional 2,000 square foot area.

 Start Your Career in Human Performance